devtut/generate/docs/python/basic-input-and-output.md

 In Python 2, print was originally a statement, as shown below.

 ```
-print =This string will be displayed in the output=
+print "This string will be displayed in the output"
 # This string will be displayed in the output

-print =You can print \n escape characters too.=
+print "You can print \n escape characters too."
 # You can print escape characters too.

 ```